 Are you looking to make a difference?
 To really help people in need?
 And to be part of a great travel group?
 Join iCare on an unforgettable trip!
 We care, do you?

 This year, the STAR International Care committee will be organising another volunteering trip aimed at helping people in need.
-We hope to create an amazing adventure with new experiences, memories and friendships together with twenty enthusiastic students during a three-week adventure from Thursday the 25th of July till Friday the 16th of August.
+We hope to create an amazing adventure with new experiences, memories and friendships together with many enthousiastic students.

-If you want to learn more about Icare, you can read the iCare 2017 Report which took place in Senegal.
+You want to learn more now, don’t you?
+Read the iCare 2017 Report which took place in Senegal to see what the iCare trip is all about.

 iCare committee 2020